mcbookshelf/bookshelf/docs/modules/animation.md

 :::{list-table}
 *   - **Running**
-    - The animation is actively advancing via ticks.
+    - The animation is actively advancing over time.
 *   - **Paused**
     - The animation is temporarily halted but can resume from its current time.
 *   - **Stopped**